jrblevin/markdown-mode/README.md

     *   If only a URL is given, insert a plain URL link:
         `<url>`.

-    If there is an active region, use the text as the default URL, if it seems to be a URL, or link text value otherwise.
+    If there is an active region, this command uses the region as either the default URL (if it seems to be a URL) or link text value otherwise.
 The region will be deleted and replaced by the link.

     Note that this function can be used to convert a link from one type to another (inline, reference, or plain URL) by